billifab/gp-ei-bayesopt/aim3_power/README.md

 **Version 2.0** (2026-06)

-This deposit accompanies the NIH R21 application *A Platform for Data-Efficient Optimization of Biophysical Stimulation Parameters in Regenerative Cell Engineering* (Billi, contact PI; Péault, co-PI; Jiang, co-I).

 ## What is new in version 2.0

-Version 2.0 adds the Aim 3 power-analysis simulation framework and its production operating-characteristic outputs.
+Version 2.0 adds the power-analysis simulation framework and its production operating-characteristic outputs.
 The original Version 1 contents (GP-EI pre-validation on three synthetic 3D response surfaces, used as the methodological proof of concept cited in §3.1 of the Research Strategy) are retained unchanged.

 New files in this version:

-- `aim3_simulation_power.py` — self-contained Python implementation of the Aim 3 power simulation.
+- `aim3_simulation_power.py` — self-contained Python implementation of the power simulation.
 Authored by Yiqun Jiang; integrated into the application as the operating-characteristic backbone for the >10% superiority margin in the Bayesian optimization validation phase.
 - `aim3_power_results.json` — full per-replicate records across the 48 simulated scenarios (four response-surface geometries × four within-donor residual coefficients of variation × three between-donor coefficients of variation, 500 Monte Carlo replicates each).
 - `aim3_power_summary.csv` — operating-characteristic summary table corresponding to Supplementary Table S1 of the Research Strategy.

-## Scope of the Aim 3 power simulation
+## Scope of the power simulation

 The simulation evaluates the operating characteristics of the proposed two-stage RSM-plus-BayesOpt workflow when applied to a three-factor PEMF parameter space under realistic donor-level and residual biological variability.
 Four canonical response-surface geometries are tested: